W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 ³This [using defences against the Atonement] is generally seen as a need to protect the body.
 ⁴The many body fantasies in which minds engage arise from the distorted belief that the body can be used as a means for attaining ‘atonement’.
 ⁵Perceiving the body as a temple is only the first step in correcting this distortion [that the body can be used to attain atonement], because it [perceiving the body as a temple] alters only part of it [the distortion that the body can be used as a temple].
-⁶It [perceiving the body as a a temple] *does* recognise that Atonement in physical terms is impossible.
+⁶It [perceiving the body as a a temple] *does* recognize that Atonement in physical terms is impossible.
-⁷The next step, however, is to realise that a temple is not a structure at all.
+⁷The next step, however, is to realize that a temple is not a structure at all.
 ⁸Its [a temple’s] true holiness lies at the inner altar around which the structure is built.
 ⁹The emphasis on beautiful structures is a sign of the fear of Atonement, and an unwillingness to reach the altar itself.
 ¹⁰The real beauty of the temple cannot be seen with the physical eye.